BitcoinDesign/Guide/guide/payments/introduction.md

 ### [Transactions overview]({{ '/guide/payments/transactions/' | relative_url }})

-An overview of Bitcoin payments, common concepts and the transaction lifecycle.
+An overview of Bitcoin payments, common concepts, and the transaction lifecycle.

 ---